Product description

 - Sleeves are worked circularly from cuff to underarm.
 After binding off the underarm stitches, the cap is worked flat.

-- Upon completion of the Body, you will return to your held Button Band stitches and work them separately.
-Button Bands are worked at a firmer gauge than the cabled portion of fabric.
-When bands reach the base of the V-neck shaping, you will begin working shaping for the shawl Collar.
+- Upon completion of the body, you will return to your held front band stitches and work them separately.
+Front bands are worked at a firmer gauge than the cabled portion of fabric (using smaller needles).
+When bands reach the base of the front neck shaping, you will begin working shaping for the shawl collar.

 FINISHED DIMENSIONS